What is Customer Advocacy Marketing?

 There are three main reasons why social proof drives consumer decision making:

-Multiple Source Effect
+Advocacy marketing and the Multiple Source Effect

 This effect occurs because people are more likely to trust information that is delivered to them from multiple sources.
 For instance, one study showed that people who hear five positive book reviews from five unique voices favor the book more than those who were presented five reviews from the same voice.